jiarongtsai/github-repository-list/README.md

 ### **queryParamsReducer (useReducer)**

-- Combine keywords, paging, conditions, and currently displayed data into a **state** objects.
+- Combine paging, query conditions, and currently displayed data into a **state** objects.
 - Use the reducer function to **organize the data processing logic**, improve maintainability and make code easier to read.

 ### **useInfinitySearch (hooks)**

 - Extract the useEffect with Infinity scroll and data-fetching in a custom hooks.

-- **Handle UI Stack** and **store data-fetching conditions(and results)** in the hooks, in order to simplify the logic of the main program.
+- **Handle UI Stack** and **store data-fetching conditions(and results)** in a state, in order to simplify the logic of the main program.

+- Prevent the intersection observer being invoked too frequently by debounce concept (use setTimeout API).

 ## Features